 Nortriptyline Dependence is often misunderstood.
 Our NonProfit has been helping people safely withdraw from Antidepressants for over 15 Years.

 The Point of Return Program is an in-home tapering program that allows you to gradually lessen the amount of Nortriptyline while also implementing the use of all-natural, calming nutraceuticals to help ease symptoms.

 We eliminate Interaction items to help make Nortriptyline withdrawal more comfortable.
 Our physician recommended schedules allow your doctor to taper you off Nortriptyline correctly.
 The success

-of our program over the past 14 years is due to our unmatched service and unique mentoring approach.
-We are the Prescription Drug Experts.
+of our program over the past 15 years is due to our unmatched service and unique mentoring approach.
 Nortriptyline can be dangerous to abruptly or rapidly stop and our program

 is a proven, viable, low-cost option to continue living your life while tapering.